Campus Life

 -by Evonne Crook, ’79, director of Alumni Relations

-SCHOOL OF SOCIAL WORK GRADUATE HONORED BY PROFESSIONAL ASSOCIATION
+SOCIAL WORK GRADUATE HONORED BY ASSOCIATION

 Tracy Nalory, MSW, ’11, was honored earlier this month by the Tennessee Chapter of the National Association of Social Workers as Social Worker of the Year.
 Nalory is passionate about helping people find healing, wholeness, and internal peace.
 She worked in the child welfare field for many years before earning her master’s degree at Southern Adventist University.
 Now Nalory runs a private practice, where she works with individuals experiencing anxiety, depression, grief, trauma, and relationship challenges.